da5nsy/ReproducibleResearch/episodes/step4Doco.md

 If you're Australian, there's a good chance you included pineapple on your pizza.
 Pineapple is a common ingredient on a range of Australian pizzas, and may even accompany a Barbeque sauce in place of a tomato passata or olive oil.

 In fact, Hawaiian (ham, pineapple and cheese) was the most popular pizza in Australia in 1999, accounting for 15% of pizza sales.
-Hawaiian Pizza was even named after the brand of canned pineapple initially used when the Hawaiian pizza was first created (by a Greek cook in Canada, inspired by the sweet and sour combination of asian dishes).
+Hawaiian Pizza was even named after the brand of canned pineapple initially used when the Hawaiian pizza was first created (by a greek cook in Canada, inspired by the sweet and sour combination of asian dishes).

 However, if you come from Italy, none of the traditional pizzas would contain pineapple.
 So if you had to make a Hawaiian pizza for the first time, you may have some questions.